krobbi/fungus/README.md

 If the `--help` or `--version` flag is set, then Fungus will print information but not perform any action.

-# Technical Details
+# About Befunge
-Representing a Befunge program's behavior in a data structure can be challenging because Befunge is an esoteric programming language that is intentionally designed to be difficult to compile.
+Befunge is an esoteric programming language that is intentionally designed to be difficult to compile:
 ```befunge
 <v"Hello, world!"+910
  >:#,_@